Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 5. Ensure Connectivity between the Client and Domain Controller Login to Client-1 with Remote Desktop, open command line and ping DC-1’s private IP address with ping -t <ip address> (perpetual ping).
-The ping should fail because the firewall on DC is blocking traffic!
+The ping should fail because the firewall on the DC is blocking traffic!
 </p>
 <br />
 </p>